Skip to content

 4. Copy the key

-Store it next to your APS credentials — .env for Node.js, User Secrets for .NET:
+Store it next to your APS credentials — .env for Node.js and Python, User Secrets for .NET:

 bash